aadams149/portfolio/README.md

 "COVID County, USA", published January 8, 2021, updated August 3, 2021.
 App link: https://aadams149.shinyapps.io/COVID_County_USA/ ($)

 "How Often Do Members of Congress Vote Together?", published August 5, 2021, updated TBD.
 App link: https://aadams149.shinyapps.io/VoteTogether/ ($)

+hhill.R, a script which implements the Huntington-Hill method of apportionment as a function.
+This is the method of apportionment used to allocate seats in the U.S. House of Representatives.